Models of G-spectra as presheaves of spectra: The proof of the main theorem

-Since $\la$ and $\rh$ are maps of $G\sS$-categories, it is apparent that all parts of the diagram commute except for the bottom trapezoid.
-Taking $(A,B,C) = (\ast,A,B)$ in \myref{curious}, we see that the trapezoid commutes.
-Since the wrong way maps $\al$ and $\la$ are stable equivalences and can be inverted upon passage to the homotopy category, this diagram and its adjoint commute there. \end{proof}
+Since $\la$ is a map of $G\sS$-categories, it is apparent that all parts of the diagram commute except for the bottom trapezoid.
+Taking $(A,B,C) = (\ast,A,B)$ in \autoref{curious}, we see that the trapezoid commutes.
+Since the wrong way map $\la$ is a stable equivalence and can be inverted upon passage to the homotopy category, this diagram and its adjoint commute there. \end{proof}